ktemkin/ktemkin.github.io/content/post/serdes-lfps.md

 waves.
 From the gaps between periods of electrical idle, it infers (_probably_) the lengths of each burst.

-On most FPGAs, this works surprisingly well; and is more than sufficient to detect the basic LFPS pulses necessary to bootstrap USB3 communcations.
+On most FPGAs, this works surprisingly well; and is more than sufficient to detect the basic LFPS pulses necessary to bootstrap USB3 communications.
 On the ECP5, this isn't the case.

 The ECP5's _Loss of Signal (LOS)_ detection-- used to detect electrical idle-- is documented as follows: